-Do I have to obtain professional development in each of the nine domains?
+Do I have to obtain professional development in each of the eight domains?

-No. However, obtaining professional development in all nine domains may better prepare you for the CAE exam.
+No. However, obtaining professional development in all eight domains may better prepare you for the CAE exam.

 I have attended several conferences that I would like to use for my professional development.
 Do I have to list each education session that I attended, or can I list the conference as one event?